rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 we will cook some more. <br>
 and trust me, i know how to cook 😛. <br>
 even better than breaking bad <br>
-just a stupid phd student zz.
+just a stupid phd student<br>
+zzz.

 <!-- -------- -->